bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # cache folder : folder

-Returns the cache folder of the system domain
+Returns the cache folder of the system domain.

 # carbon folder : folder

-Returns the carbon folder of the system domain
+Returns the carbon folder of the system domain.

 # cast : cast